-We all know Tim Ferriss and most of us know about the incredibly successful 4-Hour Workweek, essentially a book to teach people how to live more and work less.
-Forbes magazine described him as ‘someone you need to know today’, while Fast Company regards Ferriss as one of the most innovative people in the past two decades.
+We all know Tim Ferriss and most of us know about the incredibly successful 4-Hour Workweek, essentially a book written to teach people how to live more and work less.
+Forbes magazine described him as ‘someone you need to know today.’
+Similarly, Fast Company regards Ferriss as one of the most innovative people in the past two decades.

 But is the 4-Hour Workweek still as relevant today as it was 13 years ago?

-After all, the online world has changed quite a lot since the book was released and this is also true about opportunities in general.
+After all, the online world has changed quite a lot since the book was released.
+This is also true about opportunities in general.
 With this in mind, let’s take a look at some advice from this influential book and how these lessons might have changed since 2007:

 1. Chasing passive income is no longer a smart strategy

 For many people, the biggest takeaway from the 4-Hour Workweek was the prospect of creating a passive income.
-It’s true, people stress about money and not having to work nonstop for this money is enticing.
+It’s true, that people stress about money, and not having to work nonstop for this money is enticing.

 In case you’re wondering, passive income refers to consistent income that requires little to no effort to maintain.
 Now, that’s not to say people are lazy.
 Rather, it explains how enlightening it was for some people to realize that it is possible to earn money, even while they are not working.

-Anyway, according to the author, it was possible to create a structure for life in which income becomes automatic and little involvement is needed from the business owner.
+Anyway, according to the author, it was possible to create a structure for life in which income becomes automatic.
+What’s more, in this formula, little involvement is needed from the business owner.

 In many ways, highlighting the benefits of passive income gives the wrong impression to startups and entrepreneurs.
 In Tim’s defense, his objective was to inform people that passive income existed.
 Most people only seemed to be more interested in how they could benefit from earning money without putting in the work.

-For example, dropshipping is on the decline and in spite of the argument against this point, the number of dropshipping stores up for sale says everything you need to know.
+For example, dropshipping is on the decline in spite of the argument against this point.
+The number of dropshipping stores up for sale says everything you need to know.
 What’s more, increased competition means that most new businesses will find it hard to generate an income, never mind a passive income.